Moving to Assisted Living: What Happens to Your House in Texas?

 Get My Cash Offer (No Pressure, No Obligation)

-Transfer the home legally without penalty
+✅ Transfer the home legally under Medicaid exemption rules

-Protect it through Medicaid planning or exemptions
+✅ Protect it through planning tools like trusts, life estates, or exemptions

 Wondering if you’ll be forced to sell?
 Here’s what to know ➔